If you’re visiting family this festive season, master your away-from-home holiday hair with our ultimate guide from the experts

 Similarly, Simon Hill, owner of SESH Hairdressing, says a soft wave throughout the hair is the ultimate in festive glam.
 To keep it looking effortlessly cool, Simon suggests adding the Corrinne Strass Barrette to one side of the hair loosely.
 “Allow some strands of hair to naturally fall loose around your face to frame your style.”

 While product build-up is still minimal, now is a good chance to still let your hair down (pardon the pun).
-“Start by spraying your waves with L’Oréal Professionnel Paris TECNI.ART Pli Shaper,” says Katie Hale, head of colour at Charles Worthington Salons.
+“Start by spraying your waves with L’Oréal Professionnel Paris TECNI.ART Pli Shaper,” says colourist Katie Hale.
 “I recommend using a soft bristle brush or wide tooth comb to revive the hair, without pulling at the curls.”
 To give the hair a little more life, lightly blow-dry the hair by tipping the head over, if using a hairdryer is an option.
 Finally, Katie suggests adding a few extra waves with a curling tong.

 If your strands need some extra help, Jay advises being generous with your dry shampoo, as well as changing the parting of your hair.
 “Try a deep side parting, and tuck one side of your hair behind your ear,” he explains.
 “Brush your hair out and apply some hair oil through the ends to create a sleeker and more glamorous look to your waves.”